chokes-Web-Repositories/Wubby-WikiJS/Zones.md

 Any player walking in this zone will hear the music of your choice.
 Any player walking out will stop hearing it.

+## Safe Zone
+Players inside this zone will recieve a forcefield.

+## Physics Zone
+Players inside this zone will have settings related to physics changed (gravity, etc.)

+## Ambient Zone
+Players inside this zone will have settings related to the world's environment changed (world time, fog, etc.)

+## Camera Zone
+Players inside this zone will have settings related to the player's camera chanhed (camera offset, camera position, etc.)